 A2.61 Polyethylene is the most important of the interfering fibres because it is used as an asbestos substitute.
 Shredded polyethylene resembles chrysotile.
 In RI liquid 1.550 the fibres show dispersion stain colours, which appear typical of chrysotile (although more experienced analysts will observe desaturation of the blue colour across the fibres because of the low RI in this direction).
-The birefringence is higher than that of chrysotile, and because the fibres are thin generally show first-order bright white interference colours instead of the milky grey-white characteristic of chrysotile.
+The birefringence is higher than that of chrysotile and fibres are therefore more visible than chrysotile in plane polarised light.
+The fibres are thin and generally show first-order bright white interference colours instead of the milky grey-white characteristic of chrysotile.
 If polyethylene is suspected, the melting of fibres on a hot plate or in a flame will distinguish them from chrysotile.

-A2.62 Leather swarf fibres have low birefringence and similar dispersion staining colours to chrysotile.
-At low magnification (100×) they appear to have similar morphology to chrysotile, but they usually have clearly visible uniform fibrils, whereas chrysotile fibrils are too small to be seen by PLM, hence the non-uniformity of the fibre bundles.
+A2.62 Leather swarf fibres have low birefringence and similar dispersion staining colours to chrysotile.91 At low magnification (100×) they appear to have similar morphology to chrysotile, but they usually have clearly visible uniform fibrils, whereas chrysotile fibrils are too small to be seen by PLM, hence the non-uniformity of the fibre bundles.
 Leather swarf mounted in RI liquid 1.550 is readily visible in plane-polarised light because it is not completely transparent, whereas chrysotile similarly mounted is barely visible.
 Additionally, the thicker portions of leather appear opaque and can also have a uniform colour from any dye that may be present.
 In most instances the differences between chrysotile and leather swarf can be detected during examination with the low-power stereo-microscope.
 If leather is suspected as being present, the sample may be ashed at 400°C to remove it, and then re-examined for identification of asbestos.
 Care should be taken not to let the sample temperature rise above 600°C (see paragraph A2.59).